 National Register listing is primarily an honor, meaning that a property has been researched and evaluated according to established procedures and determined to be worthy of preservation for its historical value.
 The listing of a historic or archaeological property in the National Register does not obligate or restrict a private owner in any way unless the owner seeks a federal benefit such as a grant or tax credit.
 For a private owner, the chief practical benefit of National Register listing is eligibility for a 20% federal investment tax credit that can be claimed against the cost of a certified rehabilitation of an income-producing historic building.
-There is also a 20% "piggyback" North Carolina investment tax credit for income-producing historic properties, and a 30% state credit for non-income-producing historic properties.
+There are also North Carolina investment tax credits for both income-producing and non-income-producing historic properties.
 For more information, see Federal and State Historic Preservation Tax Credits.

 For more information about the National Register, see the following numbered NATIONAL REGISTER FACT SHEETS:

 1: "WHAT IS THE NATIONAL REGISTER OF HISTORIC PLACES?"